-This circuit is difficult and technical enough to keep most people away, and it’s one of the only trails in Patagonia that you can see the Southern Patagonian Ice Field from.
+This circuit is difficult and technical enough to keep most people away, and it’s one of the only trails in Patagonia that you can see the Southern Patagonian Ice Field.

 The hike takes about 4 days.
-Day 1 would be a pleasant hike from the town of El Chaltén through a bit of forest and a bit of open areas.
+Day 1 would be a pleasant hike from El Chaltén through a bit of forest and a few open areas.

-On day 2, you begin your day with strapping yourself on a harness and pulling yourself across a wire rope, right above the rivers.
+On day 2, you begin by strapping yourself on a harness and pulling yourself across a wire rope, right above the rivers.

 The next few hours will be spent climbing over a rocky glacier moraine, then climbing hand and foot up a gravel trail for 1000 meters.
 This is easily one of the steepest trails I’ve done, but the view is amazing during this part of the trail.